easybuilders/easybuild/docs/Deprecated-functionality.rst

 Some of the functionality that was available in previous EasyBuild versions is *deprecated*, and should no longer be used.

-Support for using this functionality will be dropped in a future version of EasyBuild (see :ref:`no_longer_supported` for more information about functionality for which support has already been dropped).
+This functionality will be removed in a future version of EasyBuild (see :ref:`removed_functionality` for more information about functionality that has been removed already).

 This page: